swcarpentry/DEPRECATED-boot-camps/overview.md

 these goals
 * See <http://figshare.com> for an easy way to store and share your data in an easily-cited way

-## Questions for the lecturer
-* Why do senior computational scientists recommend against using libraries?
-* How do I evaluate the usefulness of other people's code?

 # References and Further Reading